 “PBIS” features a focus on positive behavior and the development of strategies to acknowledge and encourage “doing the right thing”.
 We are very proud of our students and appreciate the fine job they do on a daily basis.
 We feel that by using examples of students’ positive behavior as models we can motivate all students to strive to help make Keeseville Elementary School a great place to be.

-We have developed a behavioral matrix which highlights our expectations: Be Safe, Be Respectful, Be Responsible and Be A Team Player.
+We have developed a behavioral matrix which highlights our expectations: be kind, be safe, and be responsible.
 Feel free to discuss the concepts and use the information at home.

 What is PBIS?